2026 Snowdrop Catalogue

 .

-‘Franz Josef’ (rare and unique double snowdrop, G. elwesii): eye-catching, very large and full double flowers with inner segments tightly packed to bursting; narrow outer segments with bold green tips fully expose the deep emerald green cross on the inners; this neat and handsome double is a cultivar of the giant snowdrop, G. elwesii, discovered by Michael Dreisvogt in a Munich Park in 1999 and remains rare; $85 Sold Out
+‘Franz Josef’ (rare and unique double snowdrop, G. elwesii): eye-catching, very large and full double flowers with inner segments tightly packed to bursting; narrow outer segments with bold green tips fully expose the deep emerald green cross on the inners; this neat and handsome double is a cultivar of the giant snowdrop, G. elwesii, discovered by Michael Dreisvogt in a Munich Park in 1999 and named for a Bavarian politician; page 52 in Some More Snowdrops by Anne Repnow; $75 sold out

 .

-Galanthus Heffalump-001‘Heffalump’ (unique double snowdrop): a beautiful, full, and neat double whose inner segments and bright green markings are clearly visible because the three outer segments are quite slender; I have always had a particular affection for this snowdrop because famous galanthophile Primrose Warburg found it in her garden at South Hayes and named it for her husband whose nickname was Heffalump, presumably after the character in A.A.
-Milne’s Winnie the Pooh story; $45 Sold Out
+.‘Heffalump’ (unique double snowdrop): a beautiful, full, and neat double whose inner segments and bright green markings are clearly visible because the three outer segments are quite slender; easy and vigorous, one of my favorites!: famous galanthophile Primrose Warburg found it in her garden at South Hayes and named it for her husband whose nickname was Heffalump after the character in A.A.
+Milne’s Winnie the Pooh; $45 sold out

 .